prrvchr/prrvchr.github.io/README.md

 ### ![mContactOOo logo][18] [mContactOOo][19]

-This extension gives you access to your Microsoft Outlook contacts in LibreOffice (the contacts of your [Outlook email client][20]).
+This extension gives you access to your Microsoft Outlook contacts in LibreOffice / OpenOffice (the contacts of your [Outlook email client][20]).

 Direct download: [mContactOOo.oxt][21]